-A key takeaway from NRF 2020 this year was the importance of the physical store and the impact it will have on the retail industry.
+A key theme from several of the past NRF showcases was the importance of the physical store and the impact it will have on the retail industry.
 Physical stores still account for the majority of commerce, according to a US Census Bureau report.
 Although retail stores are not dead, brands are changing the physical landscape in order to transform the customer experience in a connected store environment.

 Trend #1: Customer experience rather than product increases conversion

 Brick-and-mortar stores are evolving to meet the demand of the customer.
 The customer is put at the center of the purchasing path rather than the product, making it all about the experience.
 With 80% of customers saying the experience a company provides is as important as its products and services, brands are shifting the focus of the physical space from product storing to experiential retail to create a rewarding customer experience.
 It’s about discovering the product in real-time before making the purchase.

 Experiential retail allows consumers to discover the brand and own the entire customer journey.
 Luxury outerwear brand, Canada Goose, launched a productless in-store experience in Toronto allowing customers to test their coats in simulated environments before purchasing online.
 While PUMA’s NYC flagship store uses technology to connect with consumers as they play video games overlooking a virtual court, are greeted through virtual mirrors in fitting rooms and trial a pair of cleats with a soccer simulator.

 Despite the rise in online shopping, consumers still prefer to have an in-store experience before buying a product.
 Retailers have to continue to come up with creative experiences for consumers to live and breathe their products and become brand advocates.

 Trend #2: Data enhances personalization and customization